 Emily Post, the great social etiquette advisor, was a frequent motorist with her husband, her son, or on her own.
 Other famous women followed.
 Owning an automobile was not an inexpensive hobby, so many of the Edwardian era motorists were wealthy enough to afford a dedicated set of motoring clothes and accessories.

 With unpaved roads, open tops, and unpredictable weather, women had to dress for motoring in protective clothing.
-This included long coats for every season, gloves, shoes, hats, scarves, and googles.
+This included long coats for every season, gloves, shoes, hats, scarves, and goggles.
 By the time a woman reached her destination, she was a dusty, mud splattered mess!
 Etiquette called for a woman to never appear this way in public, so she often stopped just short of her destination to remove her outerwear, change hats, shoes, and scarves, and drive in like a beautiful Gibson girl.

 - Suit: A two piece skirt and jacket set.
 An extra sweater for warmth with…